glinscott/Garbochess-3/GarboChess3/readme.txt

-TODO: need to figure out what to do about checkmate scores in the search...

 - 8.5 million NPS on perft currently - 32 bit
 - 16 million NPS on perft 64bit now after psq tables